umee-network/umee/app/inflation/README.md

 ## Design Overview

-1. The $UMEE 2.0 Tokenomics will adopt a similar Cosmos dynamic inflation mechanism based on the bonding rate of the network.
+1. The $UMEE 2.0 Tokenomics will adopt dynamic inflation mechanism based on the bonding rate of the network.
 This allows the Umee chain to naturally adjust the inflation rate to drive staking activities and reach the targeted bonding rate.

-2. To initiate the new tokenomics, the maximum and minimum inflation rates will decrease by 25%.
-Subsequent decreases will occur every two years.
+2. To initiate the new tokenomics, the maximum and minimum inflation rates will decrease by 20%.

    - Current min and max inflation rates: 7% - 14%
    - New max and min inflation rates at the start: 5.6% - 11.2%